lzxindustries/lzxtm/docs/modules/prm.md

 The absolute value of the difference between two input values.
 Corresponds to a logical **XOR** operation.

-An output value will be high if the difference between H and V inputs is large.
+An output value will be high if the difference between A and B inputs is large.
 An output value will be low if the difference is small.

 $$
 \lvert A - B \rvert